Linear Regression in Python, from Scratch

 The Mean Squared Error describes what the average error is, and to make the best-fit regression line, that error must be minimized.

-Because the data cannot be modified, to develop the best-fit regression line the slope (mm) and the y-intercept(bb) must be modified.
-This involves iterating over many different calculated values of mm and bb, so how will the program know how to adjust the values across iterations?
+Because the data cannot be modified, to develop the best-fit regression line the slope () and the y-intercept() must be modified.
+This involves iterating over many different calculated values of and , so how will the program know how to adjust the values across iterations?

 Which decomposes into: